qumeng/edx-documentation/en_us/shared/building_and_running_chapters/creating_content/create_problem.rst

 .. note::

-  * Once you've implemented randomization, you can only see one of the versions or problems in Studio.
-You can edit that single problem directly in Studio, but to edit any of the other problems, you'll have to export your course, edit the problems in a text editor, and then re-import the course.
-This is true for instructors as well as course teams.
+  * After you implement randomization, you can only see one of the versions or problems in Studio.
+You can edit that single problem directly in Studio, but to edit any of the other problems, you must export your course, edit the problems in a text editor, and then re-import the course.
+The same procedure applies to all course team members, regardless of their assigned roles.

   * A .csv file for student responses contains the responses to each of the problems in the problem bank.